JvanKatwijk/qt-dab/README.md

 :information_source: Note:
 While the 2.13 support for SDRplay devices is able to handle the RSP 1, RSP II, RSP Ia and RSP duo, the 3.0X support handles all SDRplay RSP's.
 It is recommended to use the 3.0X support library.
 Note further that when - on Windows - a 3.10 (or higher) library is installed (e.g. by installing SDRuno), the 2.13 library is not reachable.

 Widgets and scopes
 =======================================================================

 ![6.2](/qt-dab-6-main-widget.png)

+The full GUI for Qt-DAB 6.30 consists of a habdful of widgets, only a single widget, the *main* widget is always visible.
+Visibility of the other wigets (spectrum widget, technical data widget and configuration-and-control widget is stricly under user control.

 The main widget of Qt-DAB provides all means for selecting a channel, and selecting a service.
 Furthermore, it provides full control over